Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 - **Type Hierarchy**: Base interfaces with proper extensions for common properties
 - **Consolidated Types**: Merged duplicate interfaces into unified types
 - **Enum Usage**: Replaced string literals with proper enums for type safety
+- **CalculatedEntity Interface**: New interface that allows `value` to be `string | number | null` for honest type handling
+- **Simplified Formatting**: Formatters now handle string values directly instead of parsing breakdown objects

 ## Recent GroupingId Integration

 The formatting system has been updated to use **`groupingId`-based grouping** instead of the previous entity type-based grouping approach.
-This change improves the accuracy of feature grouping and transition detection by using logical grouping identifiers rather than entity type classifications.
+This change improves the accuracy of feature grouping by using logical grouping identifiers rather than entity type classifications.

 ### **Key Integration Changes**

 1. **GroupingId-Based Grouping**: Entities are now grouped by their `groupingId` value rather than by entity type and subtype
-2. **Improved Transition Detection**: Transition detection now works with logical grouping rather than entity type grouping
+2. **Simplified Processing**: Removed transition detection entirely - all formula-determined levels are now processed directly
-3. **Maintained Architecture**: All changes preserve the 6-layer architecture and 6-phase processing flow
+3. **Maintained Architecture**: All changes preserve the 6-layer architecture and 4-phase processing flow
 4. **Enhanced Accuracy**: The new approach correctly handles complex feature scenarios like "Inspire Greatness" without false transitions

 ### **GroupingId Behavior**